SACCA Code of Compliance for

 -

-Cannabis may be cultivated on private club premises on behalf of members.
+Cannabis may be cultivated on a private club premises on behalf of members.

 -